themispap/themispap/README.md

 ##

-Feel free to explore my repositories and connect with me on [LinkedIn](https://www.linkedin.com/in/papavramidisthemis/) or via email at your [papavramidis.themis@gmail.com](mailto:papavramidis.themis@gmail.com).
+Feel free to explore my repositories and connect with me on [LinkedIn](https://www.linkedin.com/in/papavramidisthemis/) or via email at [papavramidis.themis@gmail.com](mailto:papavramidis.themis@gmail.com).
 I am always open to discussing new opportunities and collaborations.

 _Thank you for visiting my profile!_